Skip to content

 Let's break this down bit by bit.

-The basic parts of a Fault spec are stocks and flows.
+The basic parts of the spec are stocks and flows.
 Stocks are collections of resources, in this case sandwiches and people.

 def supplies = stock{